airazabal/smartemail/README.md

 ## Running the app locally

-To run the application locally (your own computer), you have to install additional Node.js modules and configure the application with some credentials that is provisioned on Bluemix.
+To run the application locally (your own computer), you have to install additional Node.js modules and configure the application with the same credentials provisioned on Bluemix.

-### Starting the application
-There are a few quick steps required to stand up the application.
-In general, the required tasks are.

-1. Install the server and client dependencies
-2. Commission the required services
-3. Configure the environment variables in manifest.yml (cloud deployment) or .env (local deployment)
-4. Build and run or deploy

-#### Installing the server and client dependencies
+### Installing the server and client dependencies
 The server dependencies are controlled and defined in [the main package.json](./package.json).

 The client dependencies are controlled and defined in [the client package.json](./client/package.json).